rails/rails/guides/source/action_mailer_basics.md

 ### Action Mailer Layouts

-Just like controller views, you can also have mailer layouts.
+Just like controller layouts, you can also have mailer layouts.
 Mailer layouts are located in `app/views/layouts`.
 Here is the default layout:

 ```html
 # app/views/layouts/mailer.html.erb